 After inspecting the above-mentioned different elements of yoga vs gym, yoga is a clear winner in every aspect.
 Yoga practice has overall benefits and seems to lag in nothing.
 It is even good for your mental and spiritual growth.

 Gym workout solely focuses on your physical dimension.
 But you can not do a gym workout if you are injured or have pain.
-Yoga on the other hand can be practiced to relieve chronic pain.
+Yoga on the other hand can be practised to relieve chronic pain.

 Yoga vs gym is an ever-going debate.
 Yoga is winning by far from the gym with its ability to completely transform you.
 You can further join a yoga fitness center in Rishikesh to learn true yoga and clear all your basics of yoga.